 According to a recent WorldAtlas report, over 350 tongues aside from English are spoken by those in the US, the most common of which are Spanish, Chinese, Tagalog, Vietnamese, and French.
 Even in foreign households where English is spoken, families often report speaking English “less than very well.”

 Spanish is the second most common after English, with an estimated 42 million speakers (representing about 13% of the total population) and even within this language, there are distinctive traits.
 Regional variations from Mexico, Central America, and even US ‘Spanglish’ all represent unique vocabulary and syntax.
 Imagine the potential cost of ignoring such nuances!

-A company that not only understands but caters to the different linguistic hues of their American customer base by using effective localization strategies is a company that can take confident, successful steps into the US market.
+A company that not only understands but caters to the different linguistic hues of their American customer base by using an effective localization strategy is a company that can take confident, successful steps into the US market.

 The New Norm of Professional Landscapes

 It’s no secret that the shape of the business terrain has morphed since the growing introduction of remote working capabilities, and global health and economic conditions have been known to help steer the home-to-office transition.
 What this all means is that there is less in-person interaction in the workplace and everyone, especially tech-savvy Americans, depends more on virtual communication.

 CSA Research (Common Sense Advisory) studies show that one of the fundamental components that businesses’ have in their plans for the future is to significantly increase their digital marketing, which only makes sense given the shift away from person-to-person sales.
 So a central localization foundation is ideal for helping you build a strong website, email campaigns, and online advertisements.